 14. Customizing STIX

+There are two primary means to customize STIX: custom properties, and custom objects.
+Custom properties provides a mechanism and requirements for adding custom fields (fields not defined by this specification) to existing STIX Objects.
+Custom objects, on the other hand, provides a mechanism and requirements to create custom STIX Objects (objects not defined by this specification).

 14.1.
 Custom Properties

 There will be cases where certain information exchanges can be improved by adding properties that are not specified nor reserved in this document; these properties are called Custom Properties.
 This section provides guidance and requirements for how producers can use Custom Properties and how consumers should interpret them in order to extend STIX in an interoperable manner.